At times she wondered what her life would’ve been like if she’d spent the greater part of it in beauty salons.

 She’d often contemplate her overworked hands, her stiff neck and tired eyes and think how time was working against her.

 Her own heart was still a child’s.
-The spontaneity she had, but learned the hard way that she needed to harness it.
+The spontaneity of it.
+She learned the hard way that she needed to harness it, yet the challenges the stood in her way many times became too monumental to overcome.
+The incessant buzzing of drones, and the sudden eruption of attacks.

 When she met him, he was the same.